BlackBoxMC/blackboxmc-rs/README.md

 # blackbox-rs

-blackbox-rs is a Rust crate that is to be paired with [BlackBox](https://github.com/BlackboxMC/Blackbox), which allows you to create Bukkit compatible plugins using compiled langauges such as Rust.
+blackbox-rs is a series of Rust crates that is to be paired with [BlackBox](https://github.com/BlackboxMC/Blackbox), which allows you to create Bukkit compatible plugins using compiled langauges such as Rust.

+# Versioning

+Four of the crates are frozen at `0.4.0` due to no longer needing updates.
+The only one that gets updates is `blackboxmc-rs-bukkit`, which uses semantic versioning but places the patch version at the equivalant Minecraft version.
+For example, `1.2.21` is version 1.2 of the plugin, with compatibility for 1.21.

 # Contributing